Q: What is Mediation?

-A: In 2006 the requirement to be an attorney to perform mediation services was eliminated.
-Although, there are advantages to having varied background experiences in those performing mediation services, there is a great advantage to hiring an attorney to mediate your dispute.
+A: Although there is no longer a requirement to be an attorney to be a mediator in Florida, there is a great advantage to hiring an attorney to mediate your dispute.
 A mediator cannot give legal advice in mediation because it is the mediator’s job to remain neutral.
-However, a mediator, who has the legal education and experience of an attorney, will know the proper questions to facilitate, assist and empower each party to identify and distinguish between the legal issues and non-legal (often emotional) issues that hamper the ability to reach a solution; foster joint problem-solving and explore alternative settlement options.
+However, a mediator, who has the legal education and experience of an attorney, will know the proper questions to facilitate, assist and empower each party to identify and distinguish between the legal issues and non-legal (often emotional) issues that often hamper the ability to reach a solution.

 Q: How long does mediation take?

 A: The average mediation lasts between 2-4 hours.
-However, you should plan for a half or full day mediation to allow plenty of time to explore various settlement options.
+However, you should plan for a half or full day mediation to allow plenty of time to explore various settlement options in more complicated matters.

 Q: What is a caucus?